 - Remove from the oven and let cool for 2 minutes on the baking pan, then transfer to a wire rack to cool completely.

 - Make-ahead instructions: You can freeze both the baked and unbaked honey cookies.
-Baked cookies will keep in at airtight container for up to 6 months.
+Baked cookies will keep in an airtight container for up to 3 months.
 Thaw at room temperature for a few minutes before serving.Freeze the unbaked cookie balls (before you've coated them in the cinnamon sugar) on a wax-lined baking pan until solid (about 3 hours).
 Store in an airtight container for up to 6 months.
 To bake, roll the frozen balls in cinnamon sugar, then bake at 325 °F for 14 to 17 minutes.